unsystemizer/bitcoin-core-addrindex/README.md

 # Bitcoin Core 0.15 (external index server)

-Please consider using https://github.com/CounterpartyXCP/indexd-server (indexd server for Bitcoin Core 0.15+).
+* Please consider using https://github.com/CounterpartyXCP/indexd-server (indexd server for Bitcoin Core 0.15+).
+* Bitcoin Core addrindex patch has been ported to 0.15.0.1 (https://github.com/alexmat/bitcoin-addrindex), but is currently less tested compared to prior releases by BTCDrak

 # Bitcoin Core 0.14 with addrindex patch